Best things to do in Banff National Park & Lake Louise

 Personally I think Johnston Canyon is as little overrated but I’d advise you to check it out for yourself still as it’s often rated as one of the top Banff attractions.

-When we visited in the summer you’d have to queue around 20 minutes to see the waterfalls towards the back of the canyon.
+When we visited in the summer you’d have to queue around 20 minutes to see these Banff waterfalls towards the back of the canyon.
 I’d advise going off season or early or late in the day if you’re visiting Banff in summer.

 The water is pretty though and there are several hikes in the area that you can do to escape the worst of the crowds such as the hike to The Inkpots.